Taylor Walls Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.

-- The Orioles' 4.22 team ERA ranks 16th among all MLB pitching staffs.
+- The Orioles have a 4.19 team ERA that ranks 16th among all MLB pitching staffs.

-- Orioles pitchers combine to surrender 112 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Orioles pitchers combine to rank 16th in baseball in home runs allowed (114 total, 1.2 per game).

-- Gibson (9-6 with a 4.77 ERA and 90 strikeouts in 115 2/3 innings pitched) tries for his 10th victory when he makes the start for the Orioles, his 21st of the season.
+- Rodriguez gets the start for the Orioles, his 12th of the season.
+He is 2-2 with a 7.33 ERA and 60 strikeouts through 50 1/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander threw 5 1/3 innings against the Miami Marlins, allowing five earned runs while surrendering nine hits.
+- The righty last appeared on Monday against the Los Angeles Dodgers, when he tossed five innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.